kazam1920/fast_file_processor/README.md

 ## What would you improve if given more days

 1. Proper auditing and alerting mechanism in case of sucess or failure needs to be maintained.
 2. Instead of Docker , i'll host this application in AWS lambda and it will triggered automatically whenever csv file is uploaded to specified S3 path.
+3. Prepare proper docstring, error response.